 Get out of the rain and head indoors for a bit of ice.
 Public ice skating can be found at The Alpharetta Family Skate Center, Center Ice Area in Sandy Springs, Ice Forum in Duluth, and Kennesaw and Marietta Ice Center.
 Pricing and times vary.
 Wheels a little more to your liking?
 Try Cascade Fun Center for roller skating in addition to other activities.

-Kids especially love swimming any time of year so we have gathered a list of indoor facilities in the metro area where you can head when swimming outdoors just isn't an option.
+Kids especially love swimming any time of year so we gathered a list of indoor facilities in the metro area where you can head when swimming outdoors isn't an option.

 - The Bethesda Park Aquatic Center in Lawrenceville features a giant water slide that curves out of the building and back in for a big finish.
 Float on the lazy river, swim in the pool and conquer the play structure with dunking buckets.

 - Austell’s South Cobb Aquatic Center has a spiraling enclosed slide.
 Slip through the yellow tube and into the water for a lazy river float.
 Open swim hours are available daily.

-- Bogan Park Aquatic Center boasts an indoor leisure pool with a beach entry, a giant water slide and water play structures.
+- Bogan Park Aquatic Center is home to an indoor leisure pool with a beach entry, a giant water slide and water play structures.
 It's located in Buford.

 - Just want to swim?
-Indoor pools can be found in the following places: The Mountain View Aquatic Center in Marietta; Martin Luther King Jr. Recreation and Aquatic Center, Downtown Atlanta; city of Atlanta Aquatic facilities: Washington Park Natatorium, Rosel Fann Natatorium and Adamsville Natatorium each have two heated, indoor pools; and in John’s Creek the Goldfish Swim School opens its heated pool for family swim time weekday afternoons.
+Indoor pools can be found in the following places: The Mountain View Aquatic Center in Marietta; Martin Luther King Jr. Recreation and Aquatic Center, Downtown Atlanta; city of Atlanta Aquatic facilities: Washington Park Natatorium, Rosel Fann Natatorium and Adamsville Natatorium (each with two heated, indoor pools); and in John’s Creek the Goldfish Swim School opens its heated pool for family swim time weekday afternoons.
 Be sure to check corresponding websites for days, times and fees.

 Inside CNN Studio Tour

-The CNN Tour is fun and informative for everyone.
+The CNN Studio Tour is fun and informative for everyone.
 Get a sneak peek behind-the-scenes of a news network, see how a teleprompter works, learn how the weather maps work and watch the action inside Studio 7, the largest studio CNN has ever built anywhere in the world.
 Plus keep your eyes peeled as you never know who will be around.

 Jimmy Carter Presidential Library and Museum